caglardursun/intro_rust/README.md

 # intro_rust Introduction to Rust Language

 My personal experience about Rust Language.
 If you don't want to debug, just go to the directory of the apps.
 Open up the terminal and run `cargo run` command.
-If you wanna debug the application.
-Make sure vscode code launch configuration is like that
+If you wanna debug the application, make sure vscode code launch configuration is like that

 ```
     version": "0.2.0",